ATTENTION!

 • Did you notice?

 • As a writer wannabe, I enjoy playing with words.
 Lately, I have been kicking around artificial intelligence.
 The next passage and the preceding passage were passed through an AI program.
-I supplied the basic information, the fluffy language, not so much, enjoy.
+I supplied the basic information, but not the fluffy language, enjoy.

 Your interests will vary from ours, so this list may not be perfect for you.
 I suggest that you search this website, you may discover the perfect idea.